 Each county office is responsible for verifying that the GLF meets these requirements.
-The GLF is responsible for providing sufficient documentation, Documentation of FNS authorization is verification of certification by the State.
+The GLF is responsible for providing sufficient documentation.
+Documentation of FNS authorization is verification of certification by the State.
 See item 4 below.
-When the GLF is authorized by FNS, but is unable to document this fact, contact the OFS Policy Unit.
-The OFS Policy Unit will contact FNS to confirm the authorization.
+When the GLF is authorized by FNS, but is unable to document this fact, the Worker must contact the DFA Policy Unit.
+The DFA Policy Unit will contact FNS to confirm the authorization.

-2. When the GLF is the Authorized Representative
+2. When The GLF Is The Authorized Representative